 The OBU Library serves English speakers with a basic education and an interest in Buddhism.
 It takes, to the extent possible, the stance of pre-sectarian “Early Buddhism” as championed by such practitioner/scholars as Bhante Analayo, whose approach has been characterized as simultaneously faithful/religious and historical/critical.

 The OBU collections are entirely digital and are a combination of self-hosted files (on GitHub and Google Drive) and links to resources accessible on the broader internet.
-Each entry in the library is ideally hosted in multiple locations (e.g. at Archive.org and on Google Drive) for redundancy and accessibility.
+Each file in the library is ideally hosted in multiple locations (e.g. at Archive.org and on Google Drive) for redundancy and accessibility.

 The collection does not strive to host a copy or link to every work ever published about Buddhism.
 That would as undesirable as it is impossible.
 The collection instead strives to offer a high-quality, representative selection in keeping with the University’s mission to provide a free, undergraduate-style curriculum in Buddhist Studies with a focus on Early Buddhism to the English-speaking world.

 The usual procedure for ingesting new content is as follows:

-- Free content is found online and added to this folder on Google Drive.
+- Free content is found online and added to the ingestion queue on Google Drive.

-- That content is then sorted by subject.
+- That content is then sorted by subject area.

-- A reviewer then reviews pieces in their subject area.
+- A reviewer then evaluates the pieces in their subject area.

 - Accepted pieces are moved to the appropriate folders in the public Google Drive library based on what subject they teach and rejected items are archived.

 - When a topical folder on Drive has reached a state of maturity, its contents are added one-by-one to the site’s

 _contentlibrary and the (Drive) folder is added as a new “tag” on the website.

-- When a tag has a diverse set of works, its content is reviewed again and organized into a course syllabus.
+- When a tag has a diverse set of works, its contents are reviewed again and organized into a course syllabus.
 (See the open issues on GitHub for courses currently awaiting a volunteer if you’re interested in writing one!)